RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

 The Covid-19 pandemic would explain why there are lesser reporting units active in 2020.

 Step 4:
-Find the latitude and longitude data (geo-coordinates) for the LGAs of interest for the mortaility rates analysis.
+Find the latitude and longitude data (geo-coordinates) for the LGAs of interest for the mortality rates analysis.
-Geoapify is used to query JSON messages and the geo-data is updated into the dataframe.
+GeoAPIfy is used to query JSON messages and the geo-data is updated into the data frame.
-Furthermore, with the assumption that the number of hospital services is the same over the years of interest, use Geoapify again to determine the number of hospitals active within 25km of the LGAs and their council areas.
-This data (hosiptals in close proximity (<25km) to Victorian LGAs) then can be applied to all the years of interest for determining the relationship between age-standardised deaths (per 100,000) and access to hospitals.
+Furthermore, with the assumption that the number of hospital services is the same over the years of interest, use GeoAPIfy again to determine the number of hospitals active within 25km of the LGAs and their council areas.
+This data (hospitals in close proximity (<25km) to Victorian LGAs) then can be applied to all the years of interest for determining the relationship between age-standardised deaths (per 100,000) and access to hospitals.

 Step 5:
 Create a boxplot of the age-standardised deaths (per 100,000) across the years to compare the distributions.
 From the box plot, it can be observed that:
     1. All box plots are within the 450-650 adult deaths (per 100,000) range suggesting some consistency in the data, especially the medians being within 500-600.
     2. There are outliers and the box spread is differently across the years meaning the data is not exactly the same, although there are similarities.
-This is expected becuase factors change with time.
+This is expected because factors change with time.
     3. There isn't any high degree of skewness in the data
     4. As the box plot are not vastly different, the data is comparable with one another.

 Step 6:
-With all the data collected and prepared, we can now do some analysis with the adults deaths per 100,000 and access to hospitals.
+With all the data collected and prepared, we can now do some analysis with the adults’ deaths per 100,000 and access to hospitals.
-For the year 2016, we can calulate the correlation between hospitals in close proximity (<25km) to LGAs vs. age-standardised deaths (per 100,000).
+For the year 2016, we can calculate the correlation between hospitals in close proximity (<25km) to LGAs vs. age-standardised deaths (per 100,000).
 This quantifies the relationship.
 Furthermore, a scatter plot can be created to qualitatively assess the relationship between the two variables of interest.
 It can be seen from the correlation value for 2016, that there is an inverse relationship between hospitals in close proximity (<25km) to LGAs vs. age-standardised deaths (per 100,000), as denoted by the negative value.
 The value of about -0.61 shows that the inverse relationship is prevalent.
 Similarly, looking at the scatter plot labelled "2016 Adult Deaths vs. Hospitals in Close Proximity (<25km)", the age-standardised deaths (per 100,000) is typically 500 or more.
 But as the number of hospitals within 25km increases to beyond 90, there is a shift in the deaths (per 100,000) to less than 500.